COVID-19 protests in the United Kingdom

-During the COVID-19 pandemic in the United Kingdom, numerous protests have taken place over the government's response.
+During the COVID-19 pandemic in the United Kingdom, numerous protests took place over the government's response.

 Anti-lockdown protests took place in opposition to restrictions, starting in April 2020 against the first national lockdown, and continuing during subsequent lockdowns and other regional restriction systems.
 These overlapped with anti-vaccination protests, which continued after the start of the UK's vaccination programme in December 2020.
 Several media outlets blamed online COVID-19 misinformation, denialism and conspiracy theories as driving factors in the protest movement.
 The Economist described the protests as "countercultural" and attracting people from a variety of demographics and political leanings.
 Hundreds of protesters have been arrested for violating lockdown restrictions, social distancing measures and other public health laws.

 Unrelated protests were held by or in support of National Health Service staff involved in the frontline health response to demand for pay rises and improved working conditions.

 Background

 The UK's first case of COVID-19 was confirmed on 31 January 2020.
 As the number of cases and deaths increased in the subsequent few months, the government enacted emergency powers on 19 March to introduce public health measures in an effort to control the spread of the virus.
 On 23 March, with the death toll increasing and UK's hospital capacity at risk of being reached, Prime Minister Boris Johnson announced the first of three nationwide lockdowns or stay-at-home orders in response to rising daily cases, hospitalisations and deaths.
 After the first nationwide lockdown ended, the government introduced localised tier regulations in England in areas with higher rates of COVID-19 infection and mandated face masks in certain settings across the country.
 A second national lockdown began in November 2020, ending in early December and being replaced with tiered regulations.
 Due to rapidly increasing cases, a third national lockdown began in January 2021, and began to be eased in March 2021.
 Additional restrictions across the UK include social distancing measures and face masks being mandatory in certain settings.

 With health being devolved between the nations of the United Kingdom, authorities in England, Wales, Scotland and Northern Ireland have also introduced localised restrictions, including lockdowns, at different times throughout the pandemic.